golioth/docs/docs/firmware/hardware/5-virtual-device/2-zephyr-quickstart/5-simulating-devices-qemu.md

 west build -t run
 ```

-This should have the same effect as running on a piece of hardware, as in the [ESP32](/firmware/hardware/esp32/zephyr-quickstart) or [nRF91](/firmware/hardware/nrf91/zephyr-quickstart) quickstart guides
+This should have the same effect as running on a piece of hardware, as in the [Golioth NCS Build Environment](/firmware/zephyr-device-sdk/build-environment/zephyr) or [Golioth Zephyr Build Environment](/firmware/zephyr-device-sdk/build-environment/zephyr-ncs) quickstart guides

 For more on networking, see [the QEMU page on the Zephyr Docs](https://docs.zephyrproject.org/latest/guides/networking/qemu_setup.html)